State: Arkansas

 Arkansas Magnet Schools

 Magnet schools are another option.
 These are free public schools that allow kids to narrow in on a specific learning track, such as engineering or the performing arts.
 A magnet school teaches all subjects through the lenses of that specific track.
 These might be a good option if your kid learns best by focusing in on a subject he or she is passionate about.
+In Arkansas, 3.4% of all K-12 students attend a public magnet school.

 You can find a list of Arkansas’ more than 30 magnet schools and programs at the Arkansas Department of Education Data Center.
 For example, one of Arkansas’ magnet schools is Hot Springs Park Magnet, which has an International Baccalaureate focus.
 Districts with magnet schools include Hot Springs, Marion, and Texarkana Arkansas School District No.7.